 Ueli Steck’s life ended as the first casualty of the 2017 Everest Season.
-In the 2017 season, he sought out to traverse a route only once completed before, a connection between Nuptse, Lhotse and Everest – a route so challenging, Steck himself referred to his expectations as only having failed in in the attempt if he died and did not return home, not if he succeeded.
+In the 2017 season, he sought out to traverse a route only once completed before, a connection between Nuptse, Lhotse and Everest.
+This route was so challenging, Steck himself referred to his expectations as only having failed in the attempt if he died and did not return home, not if he didn’t succeed.

 Steck died near the base of Nuptse at Camp 1 after falling 3,280 ft.
 (1000 m.).
 He had climbed the sister mountain of Everest to acclimate himself to the altitude before traversing Everest and Lhotse in May.

 Enjoy the memory of Ueli Steck by watching the awe-inspiring videos that made one of the greatest mountaineers a household name:

 Ueli Steck made history in 2008 by traversing the infamous North Face route of the Eiger, a route that killed the entire Toni Kurz team in 1936.
 Steck completed his climb in just 2 hours and 47 minutes.

 In 2012 Ueli Steck returned to Annapurna to complete the first solo climb on the mountain’s South Face.